top of page

 That is the story of where bitterballen originate from and how they became such a tasty and inseparable 'borrel snack'.

-THE CROQUETTE
+THE CROQUET

 The modern version of the dish created in France.
 In 1898, Auguste Escoffier, the founder of the classical French cuisine, together with the help of Philias Gilbert, first wrote down the recipe.
 It was originally made with beef.
 However, this recipe may have been inspired by Jewish cuisine.
 In the 17th century, similar methods were developed throughout Europe by Sephardi Jews, mainly from the region of Alentejo.
 These were essentially made with poultry and leftover bread and breadcrumbs.
-Croquettes can now be found all over the world with their recipes.
-Here more about the Dutch croquettes, the ones we create.
+Croquets can now be found all over the world with their recipes.
+Here more about the Dutch croquets, the ones we create.

 After World War II, when there was a shortage of food in general, several suppliers started mass-producing croquettes filled with beef.
-The croquette ("kroket" or plural "kroketten" in Dutch) subsequently became even more popular as fast-food; meat ragout covered in breadcrumbs, which is subsequently deep-fried.
+The croquet ("kroket" or plural "kroketten" in Dutch) subsequently became even more popular as fast-food; meat ragout covered in breadcrumbs, which is subsequently deep-fried.

 Its success as a fast-food garnered its reputation as a cheap dish of dubious quality, to such an extent that Dutch tongue in cheek urban myths relate its "allegedly mysterious content" to offal and butchering waste.
 Of course, this wasn't true at all.
 People were not used to mass-produced products, in which mass-production resulted in a lower price.